Laleh-S/pac-man-game/README.md

 - MVP
 - Styling

 Because I did not think about creating the game reset option from the beginning of the game I had to refactor the entire code and spend most of my MVP and styling time working on the reset feature.
-For that reason my final styling was suffored.
+For that reason my final styling suffered.
 In the last remaining days I mostly focused on adding and editing sounds as well as working on visual effects and gameover pop up screen.

 When I was adding sounds to the game I learned about an html loop attribute which puts a sound on loop and plays it over and over which i found helpful.